List of incidents and protests of the United States racial unrest: Amir Locke Protests, February 2, 2022–April 8, 2022

 On February 2, Amir Locke was shot and killed by a police officer in Minneapolis.
 As a result of Locke's death, Minneapolis Mayor Jacob Frey announced a moratorium on no-knock warrants.
 A group of advocates held a vigil on the evening of February 2 outside the downtown apartment building where the law enforcement killing took place.
 On February 5, hundreds of people in Minneapolis protested Locke's death.

-Patrick Lyoya Protests, April 4, 2022-ongoing
+Patrick Lyoya Protests, April 4, 2022–June 10, 2022

 On April 4, Patrick Lyoya was fatally shot in the back of the head by a police officer in Grand Rapids, Michigan.
 Protestors gathered outside the Grand Rapids Police Department demanding the name of the officer involved be released.

 Jayland Walker protests, June 27, 2022–July 17, 2022

 On June 27, 2022, at approximately 12:30 a.m., Akron, Ohio, police officers killed Jayland Walker, a 25-year-old American black man from Akron.
 Following a traffic stop and car chase, officers pursued on foot and fired more than 90 times at Walker.
 The day of the shooting, protesters gathered outside the police department in downtown Akron.
 Standoffs with police occurred.
 Barricades were installed around the police department on July 2.
 Protests occurred for more than three days straight.
 Akron officials announced that July 4 celebrations would be cancelled due to the shooting.
 Akron mayor Dan Horrigan declared a state of emergency and issued a curfew for the downtown Akron area in response to property destruction during night-time protests.
 The curfew was lifted on July 17, 2022.